kivy-school/ksp-bootstraps/README.md

 # ksp-bootstraps
-Bootstraps for KSProject to handle different cases on UI libs and customized App behavior
+Bootstraps for KSProject to handle different cases of UI libs and customized App behavior